Top Frame

 Patrick Ignatius Dickson

 Patrick Ignatius Dickson (Born March 17, 1938; Professed July 23, 1999; Died July 20, 2005) served until his death at Fessenden House, a group home in Yonkers, New York, for men in recovery from severe drug and alcohol addiction.
+He served at Saint John’ s, Getty Square, Yonkers.

 Robert James McLaughlin